crystaldb/autodba/README.md

 ### Prerequisites

 1. *Linux server* with network access to your PostgreSQL database.
-We recommend using a machine with at least 2&nbsp;GB of RAM and 10&nbsp;GB of disk space (e.g., `t3.small` on AWS).
+We recommend using a machine with at least 2&nbsp;GB of RAM and 10&nbsp;GB of disk space (e.g., `t3.small` on AWS, `e2-small` on GCP).

 2. *Enabling pg_stat_statements*: connect to your database using psql, and run the following SQL commands to enable the pg_stat_statements extension, and make sure it works: